-One of the key rights enshrined in the legislation is a right to be informed, which means that the Office of the Police and Crime Commissioner (OPCC) must give you detailed information about the ways in which we use, share and store your personal information.
+One of the key rights enshrined in the new legislation is a right to be informed, which means that the Office of the Police and Crime Commissioner (OPCC) must give you detailed information about the ways in which we use, share and store your personal information.

-We may need to make changes to our Privacy Notice from time to time, so please continue to check our website for updates.
-If there are important changes that affect the way we handle your personal data we will contact you directly, in compliance with the requirements of the legislation.
+We may need to make changes to our Privacy Notice from time to time, so please continue to check our websites for updates.
+If there are important changes that affect the way we handle your personal data we will contact you directly where instructed to do so by the new legislation.